Find your nearest Travis County voting location by clicking on the map above. You may vote at any location.

 REPUBLICAN PRIMARY ELECTION — Tuesday, March 3, 2026; Early voting Feb.
 17-27, 2026

 Critical decisions will be made by voters in Travis County.
 See below for everything you need to know.
-Please note that all local races up to the county level are considered non-partisan and candidates will not be listed by party.
-TCRP may or may not decide to endorse in all races or on all referenda.
 Primary winners beocome our party’s nominees for the November general election.

-Deadline to register to vote (if not already registered in the county): TBA
+Deadline to register to vote in Primary (if not already registered in the county): Feb.
+2, 2026

 Absentee/mail-in ballots must be requested.
 Download form